shubhankit92/BlogPost/README.md

 # Backend Service

-This is the backend service for the [Your Project Name] project.
+This is the backend service for the Blog Post Backend.
 It provides the server-side logic and API endpoints for the application.

 ## Technologies Used